Course Requirements (Email email@example.com)

 2. Special Project

 In the past, some students have found a specific interest in some aspect of Personalized Medicine.
 This may come from your interest in some aspect of your own genetics, the ethics of genetic testing, or entrepreneurial possibilities in Personalized Medicine.
 You may come up with an individualized project for class credit by discussing your idea with one of the course directors.
-Examples include:
+Past examples include:

 Final Exam (40% credit) take home.